-For regulatory purposes the end of the study will be 5 years after the first patient has been registered, or once all patients have died, whichever is sooner.
+For regulatory purposes the end of the study will be 120 months after the first patient has been registered, or once all patients have died, whichever is sooner.
+This timeline also incorporates completion of analyses of samples for the study.
+If the event rate to report study endpoints is reached prior to this timepoint, and analyses of samples is also completed, then the end of study will be declared earlier.

 At this point the 'declaration of end of trial' form will be submitted to and Ethics Committee, as required.